Smueez/chashi2/README.md

 # Chashi

-A android app designed for all sort of farmers.
+An android app designed for all sort of farmers.
 Mainly targeted for the farmers who live in rural area where internet is hardly available.
 Chashi app can be used to:

 1. Detect disease of plant in offline